MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/denodo.md

 ### Loading data when a field in a Denodo view has more than 42 relations with other views.

-If a Denodo view being imported as a data source into Power BI has more than 42 relations with other views, Power BI may display the following error when accessing the data transformation window:
+If a Denodo view being imported as a data source into Power BI has more than 42 relations with other views, Power BI might display the following error when accessing the data transformation window:

 `Preview.Error: The type of the current preview value is too complex to display.`

-This is due to a limitation in the Microsoft Power Query platform.
+This error is due to a limitation in the Microsoft Power Query platform.
 In order to work around it, select the failing data source (_query_) in the data transformation window and access the advanced editor with **View** > **Advanced Editor**.
 Then edit the data source expression in M language adding the following property to the `options` argument of the `Denodo.Contents` function call:

 ```
 CreateNavigationProperties=false